SimKennedy/morph-template/README.md

 For all future scrapers and edits to old scrapers, use the code from 'scraper_template.py'

 Where possible, try to stick to the template, editing only the 'VARIABLES' and 'SCRAPE DATA' sections.
-This is to keep future editing easier and possible with Search/Replace function.
+This is to keep future editing easier and possible with Search/Replace.
 Especially as we move in to 100s of scrapers.